wics-uw/website/content/W2015/W15-blog-hollyxu.md

 Author: Julia Nguyen
 Summary: This week I sat down with Holly Xu, a fourth year student, to talk about her transition into CS from accounting, how the robotics club boosted her confidence, and the importance of independence.

-There's a recurring theme in these interviews &mdash; taking risks.
-Overcoming self-esteem is a huge part of being a woman in computing.
-This week I sat down with Holly Xu, a fourth year student, to talk about her transition into CS from accounting, how the robotics club boosted her confidence, and the importance of independence.
+There's a recurring theme in these interviews&mdash;taking risks.
+Overcoming self-esteem issues is a huge part of being a woman in computing.
+This week I sat down with Holly Xu, a fourth year student, to talk about her transition into CS from accounting, how a robotics club boosted her confidence, and the importance of independence.

 ![Photo of Holly Xu](/images/holly_xu.png "Holly Xu")